Network Capturing

 The Network Capture mode is in Beta state and, currently, has some known limitations as follows:

-• The network capturing mode captures IPv4 traffic, while IPv6 is not yet supported.
+The network capturing mode captures IPv4 traffic, while capturing IPv6 traffic is not yet supported.

-Some VPN tools will automatically close the VPN connection if a third-party network extension is enabled.
-You can try to workaround that by making the VPN connection before starting Fiddler Everywhere and enabling the network capturing mode.
+Specific VPN tools are closing the VPN connection if a third-party network extension is detected.
+You can try to workaround that by making the VPN connection before starting Fiddler Everywhere and then enabling its network capturing mode.

 Using the Network Capturing Mode